stg-tud/MUBench/README.md

 4. `$> docker run --rm -v "%cd:\=/%":/mubench svamann/mubench git clone https://github.com/stg-tud/MUBench.git .`
 5. `$> ./mubench.bat check` (On the first run, this may take some time).

+#### Computing Resources

+Docker limits the computing resources available to a docker run.
+You can adjust this in the advanced preferences.
+Our recommendations are

+* CPUs: &ge;2
+* Memory: &ge;8.0 GB

+Remember that you may also have to provide more memory to the JVM for the detector run, for example, by passing `--java-options Xmx8G` to the pipeline invocation.

 ### Review Site

 #### Server Requirements